Free Solar Panels UK & Rent-a-Roof: What These Offers Actually Mean

 Why rent-a-roof schemes are effectively dead

-The Feed-in Tariff closed to new applicants in January 2020.
-Overnight, the financial model that made rent-a-roof schemes viable disappeared.
+The Feed-in Tariff closed to new applicants on 1 April 2019 (with limited grace periods that let already-accredited systems commission into 2020).
+The financial model that made rent-a-roof schemes viable disappeared with it.
 The replacement — the Smart Export Guarantee — only pays for electricity exported to the grid, not for total generation.
-At rates of 1–30p/kWh for export only, there is no longer enough income for a company to profitably install panels for free and recoup costs over 25 years.
+SEG rates are supplier-set and modest (commonly around a few pence up to ~15p/kWh for the best widely-available tariffs), so there is no longer enough income for a company to profitably install panels for free and recoup costs over 25 years.

 New rent-a-roof schemes offering free residential solar have not emerged since 2020.
 There is no credible business model for them under the current SEG framework.